OOPSpam/blog/_posts/2023-03-16-spam-protection-for-gravity-forms.md

 > 📌  Make sure to add CAPTCHA field to your form too.

-Check out Gravity Forms' [How to](https://www.gravityforms.com/blog/add-recaptcha-to-your-forms/) article on reCaptcha.
+Check out Gravity Forms' [How to](https://www.gravityforms.com/blog/add-recaptcha-to-your-forms/) article on reCAPTCHA.

 ### Should I set up v2 or v3?